-Headquartered and listed in Singapore, CapitaLand Investment Limited (CLI) is a leading global real asset manager with a strong presence in Asia.
-As at 31 December 2023, CLI had $100bn (S$134bn) of real estate assets under management, and $74bn (S$100bn) of real estate funds under management (FUM) held via six listed real estate investment trusts and business trusts, and more than 30 private vehicles across Asia Pacific, Europe and the US.
-Its diversified real estate asset classes cover private credit, retail, office, multifamily, serviced residences, business parks, industrial, logistics and data centres.
+Headquartered and listed in Singapore, CapitaLand Investment Limited (CLI) is a leading global real asset manager with a strong Asia foothold.
+As at 30 June 2024, CLI had S$134 billion of assets under management, as well as S$100 billion of funds under management held via six listed real estate investment trusts and business trusts and a suite private real asset vehicles that invest in thematic and tactical strategies.
+Its diversified real estate asset classes include retail, office, lodging, industrial, logistics, business parks, wellness, self-storage and data centres.

-CLI, as the investment management arm of CapitaLand Group, has access to the development capabilities of and pipeline investment opportunities from CapitaLand’s development arm.
+CLI aims to scale its fund management, lodging management and commercial management businesses globally and maintain effective capital management.
+As the investment management arm of CapitaLand Group, CLI has access to the development capabilities of and pipeline investment opportunities from CapitaLand’s development arm.

 Investment principles & strategy